noelmowattjr/AskMrMowatt/README.md

 # AskMrMowatt
-A program that can converse with you in French
+A photo recognition app that identifies objects in real time photos, but identifies them in French.